charlottesirot/elementR/README.md

 sudo apt-get install libssh2-1-dev
 ```

-> If the installation is stuck at the installation of the tcltk package, this probably means that XQuartz does not run properly.
-Check its validity.

-> elementR runs on any web browser.
+> the elementR GUI runs on any web browser.
 However, as the graphic of the user interface has been developed based on Firefox, authors highly recommend to run elementR under [Firefox](https://www.mozilla.org/en-US/firefox/new/).

 ## Usage

-For launching elementR, just run the following command in your R console:
+To launch elementR, run the following command in your R console:

 ```
 runElementR()